IU-PR/Capstone_project/content/docs/2025/edhub/week4.md

 You can see the example of automatic deployment logs [*here*](https://github.com/IU-Capstone-Project-2025/edhub/actions/runs/16027975047/job/45220777035).

-We decided to use [timeweb.cloud](https://timeweb.cloud/) hosting since it provides easily customizable servers located in Russia (which is crutial for storing personal data) with characteristics suitable for our project.
+We decided to use [timeweb.cloud](https://timeweb.cloud/) hosting since it provides easily customizable servers located in Russia (which is crucial for storing personal data) with characteristics suitable for our project.

 We rented the edhub.space domain for a year.
 Popular domain zones such as edhub.ru and edhub.com were busy or expensive, and ed-hub.ru seemed awkward to us because of the hyphen in the name. edhub.space balances affordability with a memorable address.
 We set up A-fields to redirect from http://edhub.space/ and www.edhub.space to our production server.

-We turned off password-based SSH authentication, set up public key SSH access, created a new non-sudo user `prod`.
+We disabled password-based SSH authentication, set up public key SSH access, created a new non-sudo user `prod`.
 Then, we installed Docker and a Github Actions runner with a label `edhub-prod`.

 To ensure a secure https connection, we obtained SSL certificates from Let's Encrypt with the `certbot` utility.